 RoboCupJunior is a project-oriented educational initiative that sponsors local, regional and international robotic events for young students up through age 19.
 (For the participation in the International events, there is a lower age limit.
 Please check the league rules.)
 It is designed to introduce RoboCup to primary and secondary school children, as well as undergraduates who do not have the resources to get involved in the senior leagues of RoboCup.
 The focus of RCJ is on education.

 RCJ stands apart from other robotics programs for young students for several reasons.
 First, RCJ is focused more on education than competition.
 Second, the RCJ challenges remain the same from one year to the next, providing a scaffolded learning environment in which students can develop more sophisticated solutions as they grow and expand their knowledge.
-Third, the RCJ challenges -- soccer, rescue and dance -- are familiar; spectators can watch and understand what they are observing, without needing explanations of complicated rules.
+Third, the RCJ leagues -- soccer, rescue and OnStage -- are familiar; spectators can watch and understand what they are observing, without needing explanations of complicated rules.
 Fourth, RCJ delves more deeply into computer science and programming due to its emphasis on autonomous robots.
 Fifth, RCJ sits at the entry-level of the international RoboCup initiative, which is strongly committed to education and involvement of young people in technology.

 RCJ's parent, RoboCup, is an international effort whose purpose is to foster Artificial Intelligence (AI) and robotics research by providing a standard problem where a wide range of technologies can be integrated and examined.
 As well, the initiative serves as a basis for project-oriented education at all levels.
 The ultimate goal of RoboCup is that by the middle of the 21st century, a team of fully autonomous humanoid robot soccer players shall play (and win!) a soccer game against the (human) world champions.